defndaines/kiroku/nyt-summer-reading-bucket-list.md

 Begins May 22, 2026 and ends Aug.
 31, 2026.

-- [ ] 1.
-Read a book published in the last year
+- [x] 1.
+Read a book published in the last year — “Positive Obsession: The Life and Times of Octavia E. Butler” Susana M. Morris ... published in 2025.
 - [x] 2.
 Read a book in a genre you don’t typically read — “Takahashi from the Bike Shop” Arare Matsumushi ... is a romance manga.
 I mostly read literary, sci-fi, and fantasy.
 - [ ] 3.
 Read one of The New York Times’s Best Books of the 21st Century
 - [x] 4.
 Read a really short, or a really long, book — “Everyone Who Is Gone Is Here” Jonathan Blitzer ...
 544 pages.